-If the development includes buildings with basements, the basement floors can be constructed using cast slab-on-grade techniques provided the subgrade is stripped of all topsoil and other obviously objectionable material.
+If the development includes buildings with basements, the basement floors can be constructed using cast slab-ongrade techniques provided the subgrade is stripped of all topsoil and other obviously objectionable material.
 The subgrade should then be proof-rolled thoroughly.
 Any soft zones detected should be dug out and replaced with compactable excavated material placed in accordance with the requirements outlined in the previous Section 4.1.

 A 200 mm (8 inch) compacted layer of 19 mm (3⁄4 inch) clear stone should be placed between the prepared subgrade and the floor slab to serve as a moisture barrier.
+Geotechnical filter cloth should be placed between clear stone and the native sand to prevent possible loss of ground.